Snatch Game (Canada's Drag Race season 3): Episode

 Gisèle Lullaby (pictured in 2023) wins the Snatch Game for her portrayal of Nobel-prize winning scientist Marie Curie.

-On the runway regular panelists Brooke Lynn Hytes, Brad Goreski, and Traci Melchor are joined by guest judge Sarain Fox.
+On the runway regular panellists Brooke Lynn Hytes, Brad Goreski, and Traci Melchor are joined by guest judge Sarain Fox.
 The runway theme is Periodic Table of Elements.
 Gisèle Lullaby, Irma Gerd and Vivian Vanderpuss are the best performers of the week, while Bombae, Kimmy Couture and Lady Boom Boom are the worst.

 Gisèle Lullaby wins the challenge, winning $5,000 courtesy of Palm Holdings.
 Irma Gerd, Vivian Vanderpuss, and Bombae are safe.
 Kimmy Couture and Lady Boom Boom are up for elimination and lip sync to "Run Away with Me" by Carly Rae Jepsen.
 Kimmy Couture wins the lip sync and Lady Boom Boom is eliminated.